ArrayHQ/medium/readme.txt

 == Change Log ==
 = 2.1.6 - 9/13/14 =
 * Removed editor style dropdown for intro title and highlight styles.
-These styles can still be used by switching to the Text view and adding a span with the respective class, like so: <span class="highlight">Highlighted Text!</span> <span class="intro">Intro Title!</span>
+These styles can still be used by switching to the Text view and adding a span with the respective class. (.highlight, .intro)

 = 2.1.5 - 9/10/14 =
 * Improved compatibility with post editing plugins.